protocall/dotfiles/README.md

 dotfiles
 ========
-Custom tmux, bash, dircolors, etc.
+Custom configs for tmux, bash, dircolors, etc.
+Clone and dump into home directory.